-Co1:about the information needs, sources of data and measures of central tendency .
+Co1:about the information needs, sources of data and measures of central tendency.
 Co2:the concept of Scientific Research and the methods of conducting Scientific Enquiry.
 Co3:the Statistical Tools of Data Analysis.

 - 1. Richard I. Levin & David S. Rubin: STATISTICS FOR MANAGEMENT, (Pearson Education) - 2.
-Glyn Davis & BrankoPecar: BUSINESS STATISTICS Using Excel, (OXFORD) - 3.
+Glyn Davis &BrankoPecar: BUSINESS STATISTICS Using Excel, (OXFORD) - 3.
 David Whigham: BUSINESS DATA ANALYSIS Using Excel, (OXFORD) - 4.
 David M. Levine et al: BUSINESS STATISTICS, A First Course (Pearson Education) - 5.
 S.P.
 Gupta & M.P.
 Gupta: BUSINESS STATISTICS, (Sultan Chand) - 6.
 Beri, G.C: BUSINESS STATISTICS, (Tata McGraw Hill)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit of the syllabus shall be set.

-(iii) For Part - B of the question paper, two questions shall be set from any of the units.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit of the syllabus shall be set. - (iii) For Part B of the question paper, two questions shall be set from any of the units.

-HUMAN VALUES AND PROFESSIONAL L-T-P-C Max 108 ETHICS 4-0-0-4 Marks 100
+HUMAN VALUES AND PROFESSIONAL L-T-P-C Max Marks 108 ETHICS 4-0-0-4 100